SimchaTeich/OverTheWire/Natas/Level16 to Level17/README.md

 ## Appendix

 The following code sums it all up.
-Run it and enjoy:
+Copy it into a Python file and run it.
+Enjoy:

 ```python
 from requests import get